sumitsoman/sumitsoman.github.io/_pages/about.md

 ---

-I am a Senior Data Scientist with the [Global AI Accelerator](https://www.ericsson.com/en/about-us/company-facts/ericsson-worldwide/india/ericsson-in-india/global-artificial-intelligence-accelerator-india)  at [Ericsson R&D](https://www.ericsson.com/en).
-I currently work on telecom use-cases of Large Language Models (LLMs).
+I am currently working as General Manager with Samsung R&D.

 I am also a Senior Member of the [IEEE](https://www.ieee.org/).
 I served as the Chair of the [IEEE Sensors Council](https://ieee-sensors.org/), [Bangalore Chapter](https://sensorscouncil.ieeebangalore.org/) during 2022-2024.